likeadragonmaid/CryptoCalc/README.md

 #CryptoCalc

-CryptoCalc is a java application which can generate cryptographic hash sums of any file.
+An easy to use cryptographic hash sum calculator.

 ## Algorithms supported: